yashikajayasinghe/step-interview-sample-app/README.md

 # Sample App for STEP Technical Interviews

-This application is comprised of a Java / Spring Boot API which uses an in-memory H2 database, and a React front-end (found in the `web` folder of this repo).
+This application is comprised of a Kotlin / Spring Boot API which uses an in-memory H2 database (via the EBean ORM).
+It has a React front-end which can be found in the `web` folder of this repo.

 It implements a primitive title register called "LandOnLite".
 There is a single database table called "title", which records titles.
 Like a real title, these titles give people ownership rights to some land.
 A title in LandOnLite has a